 On Easter Saturday everything was finished (to everyone’s relief).
-We’d pack in a basket the essentail components of the Easter breakfast: a torta, a salami, a thick slab of chocolate, a bottle of sweet wine, a few hard boiled eggs.
+We’d pack in a basket the essential components of the Easter breakfast: a torta, a salami, a thick bar of chocolate, a bottle of sweet wine, a few hard boiled eggs.
 Then we took them all to our church for a blessing so we could have a proper Easter breakfast the next day.
-And of course, we all had to have a sip of blessed sweet wine for breakfast — though we children preferred the chocolate.
+And yes, also as children we had to have a sip of blessed sweet wine for breakfast — even though we preferred the chocolate.

 Decades later I have a beautiful professional oven and take care of my own baking.
 Still, I miss the excitement, the communal effort, and the heavenly smell in the streets.

 Easter bread is now available all year long in Umbrian supermarkets, but it’s a pale imitation of the real thing.
 If you want to savor the bread, and old times, in all their glory, get some artisan salami or capocollo (no prosciutto in this case please), and make your own breakfast.
 You’re allowed to skip the wine, but I wouldn’t, especially if it’s been blessed.